rust-br/blog/content/en/understanding-atomics.md

 before it, and everything after it happens after it.

 `Acquire` is a bit more complex.
 It is the "complement" of `Release`.
-Everything (generally `store`s) that happens after the `Acquire` stays after it.
+Everything (generally `store`-like operations) that happens after the `Acquire` stays after it.
 But the compiler and the CPU are free to reorder anything that happens before it.
 It is designed to be used with `load`-like operations when acquiring locks.

 Let's see an example with `AtomicBool::load`: